Jim Christou

 Jim Christou (born 24 December 1952) is a former Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL).

-Christou, while playing for Heidelberg, won the Diamond Valley Football League's best and fairest award in 1971.
+Christou was born in Florina, Greece, and migrated to Australia shortly after his birth.
+While playing for Heidelberg, won the Diamond Valley Football League's best and fairest award in 1971.

 A rover, he started his Fitzroy career in the 1972 VFL season and in 1975 was joined in the team by his younger brother John.
 His nine games in 1975 were the most that he would play in a single season.
 He played thirty senior games for Fitzroy over 4½ years.